How to Stop Pulling the Golf Ball (Causes, Fixes, & Tips to Stop Pulling Shots)

 As you can see from the new ball flight laws above, the primary reason why pulled shots happen is a clubface that is closed to the target line.

-Additionally, having a path that is outside to inside, or “over the top” combined with that closed clubface, will dictate what kind of curvature the ball will have.
+Additionally, a path that is outside to inside, or “over the top,” combined with that closed clubface, will dictate the ball’s curvature.

 Closed Clubface at Impact